Source code for squidpy.experimental.im._calculate_image_features

 return (

-parsed.skimage_morphology_props is not None
+or parsed.skimage_morphology_props is not None

 or parsed.skimage_intensity_props is not None